 “The Rediscovery of Florence Price,” Alex Ross (CRP)

-Use your close listening and observations of the Binghamton Philharmonic concert on November 9 to inform what you write.
-Give specific examples.
+Give specific examples of classical pieces by African-American composers to support your argument — use the music on the blog posts for Oct.
+17 – 22, as well as your close listening and observations of the Binghamton Philharmonic concert on November 9 to inform what you write.

 Ragtime and Gospel